28 Best Easter/Spring Email Marketing Examples in eCommerce (2025)

 Subject line: Your Spring accessories checklist

-Madewell uses a Spring checklist in this email example as an alternative to Complete the Look recommendations.
+Madewell uses a checklist for Spring in this email example as an alternative to Complete the Look recommendations.
 This helps get attention in a crowded inbox.

 The names in the checklist project the products as the go-to products—increasing the perceived value of the product.